TravelMapping/DataProcessing/SETUP.md

 sh localupdate.sh
 ```

-right on the main server.
-In addition to running the siteupdate.py program, this also transfers files to the appropriate directories on the web servers and reloads the DB.
+right on the main server in the same directory as the Python or C++ programs above.
+In addition to running the site update program, this also transfers files to the appropriate directories on the web servers and reloads the database (which is assumed to be set up previously).